|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The district heating system mains are engineered to operate at a nominal water flow velocity of 2.3 m / s and at a nearly constant dT of 20 degrees C. At full load with a dT of 20 degrees C a 48 inch OD pipe transports about 175 MWt and a 24 inch OD pipe transports about 40 MWt.
 A 4 inch pipe transports about 1 MWt, a 6 inch pipe about 2 MWt and an 8 inch pipe about 4 MWt.
 Thus the approximate building thermal service capacity can be estimated from its connection pipe size.

-The various building loads might valve themselves off the system in the summer when they do not require heat but are permitted to draw heating water in the winter at their maximum contracted rate when they do require heat.
-Hence the volumetric heating water flow through the building loads is proportional to the time dependent heat load.
+The various building loads might valve themselves off the system in the summer if they do not require heat but are permitted to draw heating water in the winter at their maximum contracted rate.
+Hence the volumetric heating water flow through the building loads is proportional to the building's time dependent heat load.

 To the extent that the building thermal loads do not draw heat the cooling towers must reject an equal amount of heat.
 Hence the water flow rate through the cooling towers must be adjustable to balance the building load water flow rate, so that the thermal distribution loop water flow rate remains sufficiently high to absorb all of the turbogenerator waste heat.
 The cooling towers can automatically adjust their water flow rates to maintain their design dT of 20 degrees C.